kait-mar/Inception/reminders.md

 # keep this notes in mind , and keep verifyin' that everything's respected
+### write here anything may help you to better understand the project using the docker and compose technologies!

 - How Docker and docker-compose work
 - !!!!!!!!!!The difference between a Docker image used with docker-compose and without docker-compose